E-commerce

 Chatbot and engagement

-SEO brings traffic; conversion also depends on on-site experience.
+SEO brings traffic; conversion also depends on the on-site experience.
 A chatbot like Qstomy can answer product questions, reduce bounces on landing pages, and guide users toward purchase.
-It is not a substitute for a technically sound site, but a complement when content and catalog are up to date.
+It is not a substitute for a technically healthy site, but a complement when content and catalog are up to date.

-When auditing engagement, therefore cross SEO and support: which recurring questions could be resolved on the product page or via an assistant, without increasing artificial keyword density?
-This approach often improves satisfaction without conflicting with helpful content guidelines.
+When you audit engagement, therefore cross-reference SEO and support: which recurring questions could be answered on the product page or via an assistant, without artificially increasing keyword density?
+This approach often improves satisfaction without conflicting with the guidelines on useful content.

 Summary

-Mastering SEO audits means combining Search Console data, analytics, and crawl data with a clear framework: technical, content, authority, and experience.
+Mastering SEO audits means combining Search Console data, analytics, and crawl data with a clear framework: technical, content, popularity, experience.
 Prioritize by impact and effort, document decisions, and measure after deployment.
-Rely on Google documentation and Shopify guides to stay aligned with public guidelines, without unverifiable numerical promises.
+Rely on Google documentation and Shopify guides to stay aligned with public rules, without unverifiable numerical promises.

-Finally, treat the audit as a process: the first pass lays the groundwork; the following ones measure technical and content debt that naturally builds up again with launches, promotions, and integrations.
-A living roadmap is better than a static PDF.
+Finally, treat the audit as a process: the first pass lays the groundwork; the following ones measure the technical and content debt that naturally builds up again with launches, promotions, and integrations.
+A living roadmap is better than a frozen PDF.

 FAQ